 In education circles testing and assessment is always a hot topic.
 An anti-testing backlash spun off the federal No Child Left Behind Act’s approach to measuring school accountability through annual student achievement testing.
 This backlash is now whipping the Common Core State Standards assessments in Grades K-12.
 With all the rhetoric swirling around testing in education it seems that the country is as divided on this issue as it is on so many others.
 But glance beyond the wall of academia and you’ll find testing is ubiquitous and not very controversial.

-In adult society testing is used to accomplish important goals related to safety, public protection and maintenance of occupational standards.
-Employment and pre-employment testing is used in many industries to identify the most promising applicants for a job.
+In adult society testing is used to accomplish important goals related to safety, public protection, and maintenance of occupational standards.
+Employment and pre-employment testing are used in many industries to identify the most promising applicants for a job.